PrefectHQ/prefect/docs/guide/core_concepts/tasks.md

 ### Slug

-Slugs are similar to names, except that Prefect will not allow two tasks with the same slug to both be in the same flow.
+Slugs are similar to ids, because Prefect will not allow two tasks with the same slug to both be in the same flow.
 Therefore, a slug can serve as an optional human-readable unique identifier.
+If not provided, it will automatically be generated as a UUID.

 ```python
 Task(slug="my-task")